-Syringe exchange programs (SEPs) have existed and been studied extensively in the United States since 1988.
-SEPs are community-based programs that provide access to sterile needles and syringes free of cost, facilitate safe disposal of used needles and syringes and offer safer injection education.
-SEPs in Kentucky also provide linkages to critical services and programs, including substance use disorder treatment programs; overdose prevention education; screening, care and treatment for HIV and viral hepatitis; prevention of mother-to-child transmission; hepatitis A and hepatitis B vaccination; screening for other sexually transmitted diseases and tuberculosis; partner services; and other medical, social and mental health services.
+Syringe Services Programs (SSPs) (also known as Syringe Exchange Programs (SEPs)) have existed and been studied extensively in the United States since 1988.
+SSPs are community-based programs that provide access to sterile needles and syringes free of cost, facilitate safe disposal of used needles and syringes and offer safer injection education.
+SSPs in Kentucky also provide linkages to critical services and programs, including substance use disorder treatment programs; overdose prevention education; screening, care and treatment for HIV and viral hepatitis; prevention of mother-to-child transmission; hepatitis A and hepatitis B vaccination; screening for other sexually transmitted diseases and tuberculosis; partner services; and other medical, social and mental health services.

-In direct response to Senate Bill 192 enacted during the 2015 regular legislative session, the Kentucky Department for Public Health has published guidelines for local health departments implementing harm reduction and syringe exchange programs.
+In direct response to Senate Bill 192 enacted during the 2015 regular legislative session, the Kentucky Department for Public Health has published guidelines for local health departments implementing harm reduction and SSPs.

 SB 192 impacts KRS 218A.500

 SSPs are designed to mitigate a number of public health issues, including emergence of a new HIV epidemic.
 An Indiana town near Louisville recently had an HIV outbreak among people who inject drugs.
 Austin, Indiana now has HIV rates comparable to those in sub-Saharan Africa.
 Undoubtedly, this outbreak will cost Indiana millions of dollars to treat the new HIV infections.

 Nearly half of Kentucky’s counties are at risk of an HIV outbreak.